 From 2006-2008, Justin was the Preparator at the Everson Museum of Art, as well as an Adjunct Instructor at Cazenovia College.
 He later worked as the Preparator at the Flagler Museum and as an Adjunct Instructor at Palm Beach State College.

-He is currently the Director of the Zuckerman Museum of Art at Kennesaw State University.
+He later became the Director of the Zuckerman Museum of Art at Kennesaw State University where he served until his passing in 2018.